natescode/natescode.com/content/blog/this-that-and-dispatch.md

 If you said the first function, that is _incorrect_.

 Javascript _ONLY_ cares about the function name, not the parameters.
 In the case of duplicate function names, the last one defined wins; just like CSS.
+Other languages like `Java` _do_ care about the function signature.
+Those two function would be considered different.
+That is known as function overloading.

 ## Methods vs Functions